MapIV/area_pose_switcher/README.md

 # area_pose_switcher

-This repository contains a group of packages for switching between NDT and GNSS based on the area.
+This is the NDT/GNSS switching package of autoware ros1